HumanCellAtlas/dcp-community/rfcs/text/0000-simple-updates.md

 7. Redacting data (in the sense of completely purging it/hard deleting it from the system)
 8. Updating metadata on unsubmitted datasets.

-Implementing all of these features will take the DCP time and we feel that the proposed design represents a step forward in the update and additional process and is valuable even if not complete.
-One important issue this design allows us to address which the old update process does not is it will give us an auditable trail of edits to bundles which can be displayed to users, improving their experience of and trust in the platform.
+Implementing all of these features will take time, but the proposed design represents a step forward in the update and additional process and is valuable even if incomplete.
+Unlike the current update process, this design offers provenance for edits to bundles which can be presented to users; improving their experience of and trust in the platform.

 ### Prior Art